You’re visiting Bryce Canyon and you need a place to eat! We’ve got you covered.

 Remember: not only is Bryce located far away from the ocean, but it’s also located far away from any major cities.
 We’re in steak and bison country here.
 LOL.

-Outside the park: Tropic
+Outside the Park: Tropic

 Tropic is a town about 15 minutes away from Bryce Canyon City, and the food options here receive better reviews.
 There are many places to eat here but we’ll give you two.